 In this context, the significance of cybersecurity cannot be overstated.
 As healthcare professionals increasingly rely on digital systems and electronic health records, safeguarding patient data and maintaining the integrity of medical records is paramount.

-Let's uncover the common cybersecurity threats you need to know and proven strategies to protect your private practice against cyber attacks.
+Let's uncover the common cybersecurity threats you should be aware of and proven strategies to protect your private practice against cyberattacks.

 Initially designed to improve user experiences and gather data for diverse applications, online tracking technologies have become a growing concern within the healthcare sector.

-Notably, the U.S. Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC) have sounded the alarm over these technologies, which persistently track users even once they've left healthcare websites, potentially putting sensitive patient health information at risk of exposure to third parties.
+Notably, the U.S. Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC) have sounded the alarm.
+These technologies persistently track users even after they've left healthcare websites, potentially increasing.
 The consequences of this potential data exposure encompass data leakage, privacy breaches, and complex regulatory compliance issues.

 The HHS cyber agency has flagged several key threats:

-These attacks are like cyber scams, where attackers try to trick you into revealing your login details or infect your system using deceptive emails or links.
+These attacks are like cyber scams; attackers try to trick you into revealing your login details or infect your system using deceptive emails or links.
+In 2025, phishing accounted for approximately 16% of all data breaches, making it one of the most common attack vectors.

 Email is a top choice for cybercriminals launching phishing campaigns.
 They use current events to make emails more tempting, hoping to trick recipients into clicking harmful links or downloading files with malicious code.
 With more people working remotely, the risk of falling for phishing emails has gone up.